EG-ResearchAndDevelopment/code_standards/04_best_practices.md

 * [02 - Code Formatting](02_code_formatting.md)
 * [03 - Code Organisation](03_code_organisation.md)

-are supposed to serve as guidelines for all the projects.
+Are supposed to serve as guidelines for all the projects.
 Some of the elements are mandatory, some are optional.
 These guidelines are not set in stone, but they are a good starting point for all the projects.

 The following sections present the coding process and the other good practices that should be followed and are within the R&D department guidelines.